Where You Might Fit the Future of Public Health?

-Epidemiologists are responsible for data collection, computer modeling, research on injury and disease patterns, and other related activities.
-Public health scientists work in laboratories in many industries, from pharmaceutical companies to global N.G.O.’s.
-They are at the heart of problem prevention.
-We hope technological advances in healthcare will allow epidemiologists to do research that is ahead of the next pandemic.
+Epidemiologists are responsible for collecting data, computer modeling, research on injury and disease patterns, as well as other related activities.
+Public health scientists work in laboratories across many industries from pharmaceutical firms to global N.G.Os (not-for-profit organizations).
+They’re at the heart of Future of Public Health problem prevention.
+We hope technological advances in healthcare will allow epidemiologists to do research ahead of the next pandemic with confidence.